mnzaki/ng-fx/README.md

     + ```(bug) killed that bug, closes #45```
   + if you're submitting new animations:
     + ```(new fx) added 3d rotation animation ```
 + Submit issues as you see them.
-There are probably better, faster, easier ways to achieve what ng-Fx is designed to do so.
+There are probably better, faster, easier ways to achieve what ngFx is designed to do so.

 ###Testing
-+ ng-Fx uses Karma + Jasmine + Travis for unit and ci
++ ngFx uses Karma + Jasmine + Travis for unit and ci
 + Make sure you didn't break anything
   + run ```karma start``` or ```npm test```
-+ Features will not be accepted without specs created for them.
++ Features will not be accepted without specs created for them
++ Run ```gulp``` and all the source files will be watched and concatenated
++ Open the ```index.html``` and use the test app as a playground